webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ### Resource Format
 Here the resource output per types.
 ##### Web
-Web Application rely on iLib library. and it requires string resources in JSON format.
+Web Application relys on iLib library and it requires string resources in JSON format.
 If you are not using the localization tool, create a file named **`strings.json`** and write strings for translation in key-value format.

 {{< code "Example of strings.json" true >}}